johseongeon/ChatApp/README.md

 Go server for flutter chatting app

-Make sure that MongoDB is installed on your local system, and mongo server is listening at port 27017
+Make sure that MongoDB is installed on your local system, and mongo server is listening at port 27017(localhost)

+or you can use the `MONGO_URI` environment variable to connect to MongoDB.

 ---